awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In **Bucket name**, type a name for your bucket, such as **awscodepipeline\-demobucket\-example\-date**\.
 **Note**
 Because all bucket names in Amazon S3 must be unique, use one of your own, not the name shown in the example\.
 You can change the example name just by adding the date to it\.
-Make a note of this name because you will use it for the rest of this tutorial\.
+Make a note of this name because you need it for the rest of this walkthrough\.

-   In the **Region** drop\-down box, choose the region where you will create your pipeline, such as **US West \(Oregon\)**, and then choose **Next**\.
+   In the **Region** drop\-down box, choose the region where you intend to create your pipeline, such as **US West \(Oregon\)**, and then choose **Next**\.

 1. Choose **Versioning**, select **Enable versioning**, and then choose **Save**\.

    When versioning is enabled, Amazon S3 saves every version of every object in the bucket\.

 1. Choose **Next**\.
 Accept the default permissions to allow your account read/write access on objects\.
-For more information on Amazon S3 bucket and object permissions, see [Specifying Permissions in a Policy](http://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html)\.
+For more information about Amazon S3 bucket and object permissions, see [Specifying Permissions in a Policy](http://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html)\.

 1. Choose **Next**, and then choose **Create bucket**\.

-1. Next, you will download a sample from a GitHub repository and save it into a folder or directory on your local computer\.
+1. Next, you download a sample from a GitHub repository and save it into a folder or directory on your local computer\.
 **Important**
 Do not use the **Clone or download** or **Download ZIP** buttons in the GitHub repositories\.
 This creates a nested folder structure that does not work with AWS CodeDeploy\.

    1. Open the GitHub repository that hosts the sample\.
       + If you want to deploy to Amazon Linux instances using AWS CodeDeploy: [https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux](https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux)
       + If you want to deploy to Windows Server instances using AWS CodeDeploy: [https://github\.com/awslabs/AWSCodePipeline\-S3\-AWSCodeDeploy\_Windows](https://github.com/awslabs/AWSCodePipeline-S3-AWSCodeDeploy_Windows)

    1. Choose the **dist** folder\.

    1. Choose the file name\.
       + If you want to deploy to Amazon Linux instances: `aws-codepipeline-s3-aws-codedeploy_linux.zip`
       + If you want to deploy to Windows Server instances: `AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip`

    1. Choose **View Raw**, and then save the sample file to your local computer\.